She's helped 150 people end their lives: 'It's been the most rewarding work of my life'

 This was something she didn't expect after making the transition from the maternity to the death ward.
 But there have been other similarities that also caught her off-guard.

-"Helping mothers give birth gave me a skillset that I found incredibly transferrable to death," she said.
+"Helping mothers give birth gave me a skillset that I found incredibly transferable to death," she said.

 "One of the skills you have to learn [during a birth] is to be in a room where it's very intense.
 There is a lot of emotion going on, it's one of the most important days of someone's life and there are a lot of family dynamics happening.
 Also, it's never lost on me that I was not the most important person in the room, even though I was in charge of making sure everything went well.
 There's something more important going on."